zzzkl/claude-relay-service/README_EN.md

 ### Benefits of Self-hosting

 - 🔐 **Data Security**: All API requests only go through your own server, direct connection to Anthropic API
-- ⚡ **Controllable Performance**: Only a few of you using it, as fast as you want
+- ⚡ **Controllable Performance**: Only a few of you using it, Max $200 package basically allows you to enjoy Opus freely
 - 💰 **Cost Transparency**: Clear view of how many tokens used, specific costs calculated at official prices
 - 📊 **Complete Monitoring**: Usage statistics, cost analysis, performance monitoring all available